Zeczero/DiscordTokenGenerator/README.md

 [![asciicast](https://asciinema.org/a/HdLBeoiT3bNOmY2bbDohIf08D.svg)](https://asciinema.org/a/HdLBeoiT3bNOmY2bbDohIf08D)

 ### Plans for the future
-❌ Add phone and email verification
+❌ Add phone and email verification <br>
-❌ Make the code easier to maintain
+❌ Make the code easier to maintain<br>
 ❌ Optimize it